heliohackweek/AIA_acceleration/README.md

 ### Acceleration
 In talking with Will (also see [this pull request](https://github.com/sunpy/sunpy/issues/3266)), it turns out that `smap.rotate` does not play nice with Dask.
 For our purposes, the key underlying function is `sunpy.image.transform.affine_transform`, which uses either `skimage.transform.warp` or `scipy.ndimage.interpolation.affine_transform`.
 However, although Sunpy does allow `smap` to use Dask arrays, there are no Dask equivalents for either `warp` or `affine_transformation`.
 One of our goals is thus to implement one (or both) of these into the Dask library (see the [related pull request](https://github.com/dask/dask-image/issues/24)).
 I am not aware of any progress on this, so we would have to essentially write these functions from scratch, test them, and make a pull request to the `dask-image` git repo.
 Alternatively, we could check for (or implement) CuPy/Numba versions of these affine transformation routines.

 *WARNING: the rest of this subsection is speculative from a non-Sunpy programmer/physicist.
-Feedback on this discussion would be helpful*
+Feedback on this discussion would be helpful.*

 The other time sink is `sunpy.map.contains_full_disk`.
 I imagine that simply passing an option to disable this safety check would be a great speedup, but it does seem unsafe.
 Regardless, in profiling this function and following down all the way, it looks like most of the slowdown is in
 ```python